Have you ever wondered why doesn’t my cat cover his poop?

 This is very common if you have recently declawed your cat.

-You’ll probably see your cat trying to cover their feces while using the litter boxes, but they can’t.
+You’ll probably see your cat trying to cover their feces while using the litter boxes, but it can’t.

 Serious health problems that make your cat feels pain while using the litter box can also contribute to this behavior.